+Having social activities for seniors who live alone is extremely important.
 Seniors who live independently can often suffer from, or be at risk of, isolation and boredom.
 It’s important for people of all ages, especially seniors, to get out of the house and maintain an active social life.
 As long as their health is in good condition, there’s no reason he/she should be stuck at home all day watching daytime talk shows or piecing together a puzzle.
-Socializing and physical activity are proven senior activities that help prevent isolation, boredom and even mild forms of depression.
+Socializing and physical activity are proven senior activities that help prevent isolation, boredom, and even mild forms of depression.

-In fact, a 2010 study printed in the “Annals of Family Medicine,” found that activity programs could effectively improve the mood and quality of life for older adults.
-Here are some fun, inexpensive options for getting yourself or your elderly loved one out of the house and into the world.
+In fact, The National Institute on Aging found that activity programs could effectively improve the mood and quality of life of older adults.
+Here are some fun, inexpensive options to provide social activities for seniors and get them out of the house and into the world.

 Aging adults often have difficulty keeping up with the changing technological landscape.
 However, learning the basics about navigating email and social networks can have a positive impact on their lives.
 These basic skills can help seniors keep in touch with grandkids and other family members, or reconnect with old friends they may have lost touch with years ago.

-Another effective way to keeping your elderly loved ones social and physically active is by introducing a caregiver into the home.
-Not only does a caregiver provide a trustworthy companion, he or she will also encourage your loved one to stay active in or outside of their home.
+Another effective way to keep your elderly loved ones socially and physically active is by introducing a caregiver into the home.
+Not only does a caregiver provide a trustworthy companion, but he or she will also encourage your loved one to stay active in or outside of their home.

 At Sunny Days In-Home Care, our number one priority is the happiness and well-being of our clients.
 To learn more about our in-home care services, please contact us today!